 The Medical Products Agency (LVFS 20011:19) establishes that the prerequisite for conducting a clinical trial is that permission be granted by the Medical Products Agency and that approval be granted by the ethics committe, and that the principles for good clinical practice (GCP) and from the latest version of the Helsinki Declaration shall be applied (Ch 3, 1§).
 Regarding clinical trials, there are European and international guidelines that specifies how the application and the review should be done (see list to the right).

 Animal research is vetted according to its own system.

 Other approvals that might be needed

 In addition to permission from the ethics board, one sometimes need other permits for research involving human subjects.
 In clinical trials involving interventions authorization from the MPA are required under the Medicines Act (SFS 1992:859).
 For research projects that irradiates subjects with ionizing radiation a permit from a local radiation safety committee is required (Radiation Safety Regulations on general duties at the medical and dental activities with ionizing radiation - SSMFS 2008:35).
-Finally, according to 10 § of the Personal Data Ordinance (SFS 1998:1191), the automated processing of personal data on constitutional genetic predisposition that has resulted from genetic testing must be reported to the Data Inspection Board at least three weeks before the processing is to be performed.
-This applies whether or not the data are deemed sensitive and whether or not the treatment will be performed with consent.
+To keep a biobank, you need to register it with the Swedish National Board of Health and Welfare.